Best practices for writing cold emails

 One of the biggest challenges in sales is how to recognize a hot lead and know exactly when to write or call again.

-This judgment takes trained intuition; especially with emails, you don’t have signs of emotion, of enthusiasm or concern – like you do when in a call – to help you know how to proceed.
+This judgment takes trained intuition; especially with emails, you don’t have signs of emotion, of enthusiasm or concern - like you do when on a call - to help you know how to proceed.
 So how do you follow up on hot leads with emails?

 Tracking your emails is enabled by default with Mailbutler.
 With this feature, you can see who has opened your email, how often they have done so, and even where they opened it from.